Informative guide

 A few little tips...

-As a general rule, any type of rug can be placed in almost any room.
-However, here are some small aspects to take into account depending on the room intended to accommodate the carpet.
+As a general rule, any type of rug can fit in virtually any room.
+However, here are some small aspects to take into account depending on the room intended to accommodate the rug.

 Traffic intensity - Is it a heavily used room such as the living room, bedroom, hallways, etc.? ?
-If so, consider choosing a stronger fiber to avoid premature wear.
+If so, consider choosing a more resistant fiber to avoid premature wear.

-fiber type - Think about the type of fiber you want, with some being more suitable for different uses due to their technical properties, and others that can provide interesting textures and patterns to your decor.
+Fiber type - Consider the type of fiber you want, some being more suited to different uses due to their technical properties, and others being able to provide interesting textures and patterns to your decor.

-Dining room - If your chair legs are too pointed, they risk penetrating the fiber during movement and thus damaging it.
-It is therefore recommended to choose more flat carpets, and if possible to protect the legs with pads.
+Dining room - If your chair legs are too sharp, they risk penetrating the fiber during movement and thus damaging it.
+It is therefore recommended to choose flatter mats, and if possible to protect the paws with pads.
 Also avoid rolling backwards by applying excessive weight.

 Good to know !

-In case of damage, it is usually possible to remove a stain in almost all cases, but only if you act quickly with the right techniques and products.
-Thus, you should not be afraid of accidents so as not to limit yourself when choosing carpets.
+In the event of damage, it is generally possible to remove a stain in almost all cases, but only if we act quickly with the right techniques and products.
+Therefore, you should not fear accidents so as not to limit yourself when choosing carpets.

-Depending on the fiber and the nature of the stain, different products are available to remove it and deodorize if necessary.
+Depending on the fiber and the nature of the stain, different products are available to remove it and, if necessary, deodorize it.
 It is also important to follow the correct instructions so as not to burn the fiber with too much friction.

-Consult the section MAINTENANCE for a complete care and cleaning guide.
+Check out the section INTERVIEW for a complete maintenance and cleaning guide.

-Here's what we recommend in terms of rug placement for your room to bring out the best effect.
-Obviously, every space is different and you will need to adapt your dimensions to this one!
+Here's what we recommend in terms of rug placement for your room to bring out the best effect possible.
+Obviously, each space is different and you will have to adapt your dimensions to it!

 SALON (IDEALLY INCLUDE PART OF THE FURNITURE)